 The reason Face ID did not work with Face Masks is that Face ID isn’t looking for a visual image of the user.
 Instead, it’s mapping the depth and details and a user’s face and measuring those unique characteristics–characteristics that face masks blocked.

 To use Face ID and Apple Watch to unlock your iPhone while wearing a mask, you’ll need an iPhone running iOS 14.5 or later and an iPhone with Face ID.
 You’ll also need an Apple Watch running watchOS 7.4 or higher.
+Here’s how to use Face ID with a face mask.

 Another huge new feature of iOS 14.5 is support for Apple’s AirTags.
 AirTags are Tile-like trackers designed to track the items they are attached to.
 AirTags are a little bigger than a coat button and can be slipped into objects like a purse or wallet, or attached to objects like an umbrella or bicycle via keychain holsters.